RestAuth/server/doc/config/multiple-instances.rst

 First, you must make sure that some environment variable is different for each RestAuth instance you want to maintain.
-You can set this anywhere you like, please consult the appropriate documentation for your webserver.
+You can set this anywhere you like, please consult the appropriate documentation for your web server.
 The following example sets environment variables in a mod_wsgi deployment.

+..
+NOTE:: This Apache configuration example uses Server Name Indication.
+See the :ref:`dedicated chapter <config_multiple_instances_sni>` for more information.

 .. code-block:: apache